lyuzhathk/abiospath_lyu/README.md

 ## Data
 Data used in this project is available upon request.
-Please send an email to [zhiheng.lyu@my.cityu.edu]
+Please send an email to [zhiheng.lyu@my.cityu.edu.hk]